 A nitrite is a chemical compound made of nitrogen and oxygen.
 It has been used for curing meat since the Middle Ages because it prevents the growth of bacteria (particularly botulism), prevents meat fat from going rancid, and gives it a distinctive flavor and color.

-So why should you worry about nitrites?
+Why should I worry about nitrites?

-Nitrites can react with amines in the body to form nitrosamines, which are thought to cause cancer, particularly in the stomach and throat.
-This conclusion was made because animal studies have shown nitrosamines cause tumors in a variety of species, including primates.
+Nitrites can react with amines in the body to form nitrosamines, which are thought to cause cancer‚ particularly in the stomach and throat.
+This conclusion was made because animal studies have shown that nitrosamines cause tumors in a variety of species, including primates.
 While no human studies have been done to test nitrosamines and tumor growth in humans, it is thought the same results would occur.

 Surprisingly, 80–90% of our nitrite intake comes from vegetables!
-Vegetables are naturally high in nitrates, which are converted into nitrites in our body.
+Vegetables are naturally high in nitrates, which are converted to nitrites in our body.
 The good news is that Vitamin C (also present in many vegetables) can reduce the conversion of nitrites to nitrosamines, thereby neutralizing their effects.
-So, don’t use this as an excuse to eat fewer vegetables!
+So, don't use this as an excuse to eat fewer vegetables!

-Commercial vs. “uncured,” “natural,” and “organic.”
+Commercial vs. "Uncured," "Natural," and "Organic."

 Celery juice is naturally very high in nitrates, so it's commonly used in natural and uncured meats.
-By adding nitrates that will eventually become nitrites to the meat, companies can get around the label “cured meat” because it technically does not fit the commercial criteria.
+By adding nitrates that will eventually become nitrites to the meat, companies can get around the label "cured meat," because it technically does not fit the commercial criteria.

 Why is this a problem?
-When you add nitrates to meat, you can’t control how much of it is converted into nitrites.
-This means that when you buy a “no nitrite added” meat, you can never be sure of how many nitrites you are consuming they way you can with commercially prepared meat.
+When you add nitrates to meat, you can't control how much of it is converted into nitrites.
+This means that when you buy a "no nitrite added" meat, you can never be sure of how many nitrites you are consuming the way you can with commercially prepared meat.

-So what does this mean for me and my hot dog?
+What does this mean for me and my hot dog?

 Eat cured and processed meats in moderation.
 There are several reasons, but concern about nitrites should not be at the top of that list.
-People have been enjoying cured meat for centuries, and as long as you are consuming an overall healthy diet you can indulge in your favorite cured meats—cured or “uncured!”
+People have been enjoying cured meat for centuries, and as long as you are consuming an overall healthy diet, you can indulge in your favorite cured meats—cured or uncured!